 Vitamin E

 Vitamin E directly moisturizes your dog’s skin, which helps protect the skin.
-Doingsis will promote hair growth protects the existing fur.
+Doing this will promote hair growth and protect the existing fur.
 Another benefit of this vitamin is its anti-inflammatory abilities.

 Zinc

 Zinc directly reduces shedding and can become a factor in improving skin health.
-Along with this, it also serves as a great additional support for immune system function.
+Additionally, it serves as a valuable supplement to support the immune system's function.

 Copper

 Copper is a great mineral for enhancing your dog’s hair growth.
-While it also enhances coat color, it plays a good role in skin strength and elasticity, making room for hair to grow strong.
+While it also enhances coat color, it plays a crucial role in skin strength and elasticity, allowing hair to grow strong.

 Some of these nutrients are readily available in popular dog food brands such as Royal Canin and Hill’s.
-These well-known brands have many years of providing nutritious dog food while providing any specific need.
+These well-known brands have been providing nutritious dog food for many years, catering to any specific need.
 If you prefer a much more traditional approach when feeding your dogs, here are some good dog food choices:

 Chicken